Blockade of Germany (1939–1945): Bombing of Germany

-Second phase
+Second phase, June 1940 to December 1941

 Fall of France

 The signing of the armistice with France in the Compiègne Forest on 24 June 1940 greatly changed the conditions of the Economic War.
 Hitler assumed control over the whole of Western Europe and Scandinavia (except for Sweden and Switzerland) from the north tip of Norway high above the Arctic Circle to the Pyrenees on the border with Spain, and from the River Bug in Poland to the English Channel.
 Germany established new airfields and U-boat bases all the way down the West Norwegian and European coasts.
 On 30 June 1940 German occupation of the Channel Islands began.
 In early August Germans installed Dover Strait coastal guns.

 From early July the German air force began attacking convoys in the English channel from its new bases and cross-channel guns shelled the Kentish coast in the opening stages of the Battle of Britain.
 On 17 August, following his inability to convince the British to make peace, Hitler announced a general blockade of the entire British Isles and gave the order to prepare for a full invasion of England codenamed Operation Sea Lion.
 On 1 August Italy, having joined the war, established a submarine base in Bordeaux.
 Its submarines were more suited to the Mediterranean, but they successfully ran the British gauntlet through the Straits of Gibraltar and joined the Atlantic blockade.
 On 20 August Benito Mussolini announced a blockade of all British ports in the Mediterranean, and over the next few months the region would experience a sharp increase in fighting.